☀️Fun EOY Review Ideas!

 “I couldn’t wait to go to the amusement park,” she said.

 This example is obviously written in third person.
-But, it may be tricky for students to determine that based on the use of quotes and the word I.
+But, it may be tricky for students to determine that based on the use of quotes and the word I. Third-person narrations can be tricky to identify at first, but you an teach your students how to recognize them.

 Teacher tip: SHOW your students EXAMPLES of when simply relying on keywords won’t work!